hironobu-s/conohasay/README-en.md

 ## System requirements

-We support Linux and macOS platform. ** Your terminal should supporte 256 colors. **
+We support Linux and macOS platform. **Your terminal should support 256 colors.**

 ## Install